dmccan/yada-wiki/readme.txt

 The wiki links are based on links to wiki page titles, so it is expected that you will use the "Post name" type of permalink structure.

+* How can I change the colors of the wiki links?

+When rendered on the viewed page, wiki links are given a CSS class related to their post status (published, draft, etc).
+You can override the default colors in your style sheet.
+The classes are:
+  .wikilink-published
+  .wikilink-pending
+  .wikilink-no-edit
+  .wikilink-new
+  .widget-area .widget a.wikilink-published
+  .widget-area .widget a.wikilink-pending
+  .widget-area .widget a.wikilink-no-edit
+  .widget-area .widget a.wikilink-new

 == Changelog ==